Lucky Collard Wraps with Black-eyed Peas

 So, we have Elmore Torn and the East Texas Chamber of Commerce to thank for bringing black-eyed peas to the national spotlight and creating a tradition that many people celebrate every year.

 If you are wondering how to make something like the lucky collard wraps we had on New Year’s, consider that term “recipe” loosely here.
 I make collard wraps year-round, filled with nutrient-dense meal prep staples: grains and beans, avocado, roasted chicken if I have it, nuts for crunch and fresh herbs for zing.
-Riff on this combo by trading grains for leftover noodles or fried rice, black-eyed peas could be swapped for white beans or black beans or chickpeas or pintos, taking or leaving an avocado, swapping chicken for another protein or leaving it out altogether since beans and grains are enough protein for a meal, alternate nuts for crushed potato chips or fried shallots.
-Basically you just need to create a filling combo that would taste good -- and be sure not to overfill your wraps.
+Riff on this combo by trading grains for leftover noodles or fried rice, black-eyed peas could be swapped for white beans or black beans or chickpeas or pintos, taking or leaving an avocado, swapping chicken for another protein or leaving it out altogether since beans and grains are enough protein for a meal, alternate nuts for crushed potato chips or crispy fried shallots.
+Just create a filling combo that would taste good -- and be sure not to overfill your wraps.
 You got this!

 Lucky Collard Wraps with Black-eyed Peas